top of page

 A realistic landing distance expectation when learning to fly the Bearhawk would be 150 - 200m (600 ft) landing roll at 2200lbs (1000 kgs).
 On my aircraft this equates to 2 POB, overnight gear and 3 hours fuel.

 With practice it can be consistently landed with a landing roll of 80-120m (450ft) at light weights and sea level altitude.
 It is important to understand that most airstrips are still around 300m (600ft) length, leaving a safe margin for error.
-It's also important to realize that most pilots don't carry a full payload into backcountry airstrips because the increased weight also increases both the stall IAS - and therefore the landing roll - disproportionately.
+It's also important to realize that most pilots don't carry a full payload into backcountry airstrips because the increased weight also increases both the stall IAS - and therefore the landing roll - disproportionately (a heavier aircraft results in an exponentially longer landing roll).
 Many backcountry airstrips are several thousand feet above sea level.
 Landing at a higher density altitude can significantly increase the landing (and takeoff) roll.

 As a general rule of thumb when operating into short airstrips, keep the aircraft light.
 I usually stay below 2200lbs - 2 POB, some gear, and 120 liters fuel (30 gallons).